zapier/tfbuddy/pkg/terraform_plan/testdata/TestPresentPlanChangesAsMarkdown/basic.md

 <ul>
 </ul>
 </br>
-<b>Plan: </b> 1 to add, 0 to change, 0 to replace and 0 to destroy.
+<b>Plan: </b> 0 to import, 1 to add, 0 to change, 0 to replace and 0 to destroy.
 </br>

 See [Terraform Cloud Output](http://app.terraform.io/x/y/z) for more info.